Frequently asked questions about the Revitalising Newcastle program:

 The planning proposal suggests new land uses for a section of the former heavy rail corridor between Worth Place and Newcastle Station.
 The proposed rezoning directly reflects business and community feedback gathered through the 2015 ‘Revitalising Newcastle’ community engagement program, which was run in partnership with Newcastle City Council.

-As required under the Environmental Planning and Assessment Act 1979, the planning proposal is now controlled by Newcastle City Council and it has placed the proposal on public exhibition, which will finish on 23 October.
-This is your opportunity to comment on the proposed rezoning.
-Council officers will review all submissions before the elected Council considers endorsing and submitting the proposal to the NSW Minister for Planning to amend the LEP.
+As required under the Environmental Planning and Assessment Act 1979, the planning proposal is now controlled by Newcastle City Council.
+The proposal was placed on public exhibition and the elected Council voted on 12 December 2017 to endorse the proposal and submit it to the NSW Department of Planning and Environment for consideration.

 We expect the rezoning process to continue late into the year and the outcome to reflect the community's majority view.